 Over the years, Whitechapel Gallery has focused its attention on up-and-coming artists and even hosted previous exhibitions from Frida Kahlo (in the 1980s), David Hockney (1960s) and Jackson Pollock (1950s).

 Afterwards, head across to explore more of the things to do in Whitechapel and spot the Whitechapel Bell Foundry.
-Although recently closed, this was where the bells of Big Ben and Liberty Bell (in the US) was cast!
+Although recently closed, this was where the bells of Big Ben and Liberty Bell (in the US) were cast!

 7.)
 Old Royal Naval College